Connect with others who understand.

 Imaging

 Imaging scans are not necessary to diagnose migraine in most cases.
-However, if the doctor suspects the symptoms may be caused by another condition, they may order imaging procedures such as computed tomography (CT) or magnetic resonance imaging (MRI) scans.
-Scans allow the doctor to check for evidence that symptoms might be caused by brain tumor, multiple sclerosis lesions, hemorrhages (bleeds), or stroke.
+However, if the doctor suspects your symptoms may be caused by another condition, they may order imaging procedures such as computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+Scans allow the doctor to check for evidence that your symptoms might be caused by a brain tumor, multiple sclerosis lesions, hemorrhages (bleeds), or stroke.
 Imaging scans are painless.

 Blood Tests

-Lumbar Puncture (Spinal Tap)
+Lumbar Puncture

 At What Age Does Migraine Usually Start?